One of the hardest things to deal with is jealousy in friendships.

 Envy is wanting what someone else has but also wanting your friend to have it, too.
 If your friend buys a million-dollar house with Alexa-controlled faucets, you celebrate with them.
 You also would love to buy a big house with the lastest technology.

 Jealousy is when you don’t want your friend to have the big house but you want one for yourself.
 Jealousy is a selfish emotion.
-Left unmanaged, jealousy can cause you to put your friends down or be angry at them.

-Unfortunately, jealousy in friendships can develop into a negative chasm between you and your friends, especially if the feeling becomes too frequent or intense.
 You should not let jealousy get the best of you or make you start acting differently toward them.
 If you don’t nip it in the bud, jealousy may also cause problems with other, mutual friendships.

 In this way, jealousy is an emotional black hole that can fester into alienation and isolation.